-In the absence of an amicable settlement, under Article 37 of Law No. 2014-09, disputes relating to the execution or interpretation of partnership contracts fall within the jurisdiction of the Senegalese courts or arbitral tribunals.
+In the absence of an amicable settlement, disputes relating to the execution or interpretation of PPP contracts fall within the jurisdiction of the Senegalese courts or arbitral tribunals.
 Arbitration is conducted in accordance with the stipulations of the arbitration clause contained in the partnership contract.
 This clause opens a route of arbitration both before not only the regional arbitration bodies (i.e., the Common Court of Justice and Arbitration of the Organisation for the Harmonisation in Africa of Business Law; and the Organisation for the Harmonisation of Corporate Law in Africa (OHADA) but also international (the International Chamber of Commerce, the International Centre for Settlement of Investment Disputes, the United Nations Conference on Trade and Development, etc.).
 Concerning the recognition of awards, a distinction must be made between Cour Commune de Justice et d'Arbitrage (CCJA) (based in Abidjan, Cote d'Ivoire) awards and international awards.

 On one hand, any arbitral award rendered in accordance with the Arbitration Rules of the CCJA shall be binding on the parties and shall have the force of res judicata in the territory of each state party to OHADA in the same way as decisions rendered by the courts of the state.

 On the other, arbitral awards not awarded by the CCJA are subject to the exequatur procedure.
 The exequatur is granted under the conditions set out in Articles 787 et seq. of the Senegalese Civil Procedure Code.